Proto4j/proto4j-esa/README.md

 build-in class loader.
 There are two ways how to execute the _shared_ method:

 1. Write a class that extends the `SharedMethodExecutor` and sets all required fields automatically.
-The `Encrypt` annotation together with `SharedJar.wrap()` can be used to encrypt the shared class references at runtime.
+The `Encrypt` annotation together with `ESA.wrap()` can be used to encrypt the shared class references at runtime.
 For more information on how the wrap is done, refer to the Wiki of this project.

    ```java